 “My guess is no, but it’s only a guess.
 She never contacted Vanessa, only him.
 We’ll find out.”

 Nikko, “We going to play rough?”

 Janah, “Let’s not get ahead of ourselves.
 Now that someone is on to him, he may fold with a talking to.
 We need to go carefully, there’s no way with today’s technology to be assured he doesn’t keep a copy someplace.
 I have to think of a way to make it too risky for him to use it.
 I’d rather not have to bludgeon him into an agreement.”

 “Yeah, I know.”

 Janah sends the photos to Mrs. Epstein, gave her the names Vanessa knew them as.
-She didn’t tell Mrs. Epstein why she wanted to know.
+She didn’t tell Mrs. Epstein why she wanted to know, likely didn't need to, Mrs. E is not a babe in the woods.
 Vanessa is sure of the man’s name, she’d actually met him in an upscale gym.
 They talked, she suggested a way for him to earn some easy cash, he jumped at it.
 She met him in a hotel the first few times.
 When he seemed to be reliable and discrete, she had him come to her condo.
 Shortly after, the videos started.
 He brought along the girl, after another half dozen sessions, they disappeared.
 Then a phone call.
 Vanessa paid him ten grand and hoped he’d go away.
 Then another ten, then another.
 That’s when she started looking for help.